Exodromy: conditions for oriented fiber products

-The goal of this section is to prove a basechange result for oriented fibre products of bounded coherent \topoi (\Cref{thm:BCfororientedfibs}).
-Our result provides a nonabelian refinement of a basechange result of Ofer Gabber \cite[Exposé XI, Théorème 2.4]{MR3309086} as well as one of Moerdijk and Jacob Vermeulen \cite[Theorem 2(i)]{MR1731050}.
+The goal of this chapter is to prove a basechange result for oriented fiber products of bounded coherent \topoi (\Cref{thm:BCfororientedfibs}).
+Our result provides a nonabelian refinement of a basechange result of Gabber \cite[Exposé XI, Théorème 2.4]{MR3309086} as well as one of Moerdijk--Vermeulen \cite[Theorem 2(i)]{MR1731050}.
 This basechange result is essential to our \textit{décollage} approach to \textit{stratified higher topoi} in \cref{sec:strattopoi}.
+So that we can first introduce the \basechange theorem in question, a detailed overview of this chapter appears at the end of \cref{subsec:BCcondition}.